vulkano-rs/vulkano/DESIGN.md

 }
 ```

+The `GpuAccess` trait also needs new method to lock a resource until further notice to adjust for `NoFence`.

 If possible this could be made more convenient by merging the two methods and returning a trait implementation instead:

 ```rust